mozilla/activate.mozilla.community/_pages/es/developer-engagement/rust-hack.md

 ## Activity Format

-Get your community behind this exciting new programming language by running a hack event.
+Get your community behind this exciting new programming language by running a learning event.

 These sessions can be run two ways: